awsdocs/aws-config-developer-guide/doc_source/remediation.md

 1. Choose **Save**\.
 The **Rules** page is displayed\.

 **Note**
-For troubleshooting failed remediation actions, you can run the AWS Command Line Interface \(AWS CLI\) command `describe-remediation-execution-status` to get detailed view of a Remediation Execution for a set of resources\.
+For troubleshooting failed remediation actions, you can run the AWS Command Line Interface command `describe-remediation-execution-status` to get detailed view of a Remediation Execution for a set of resources\.
 The details include state, timestamps for remediation execution steps, and any error messages for the failed steps\.

 ## Setting Up Auto Remediation \(Console\)<a name="setup-autoremediation"></a>